pasientskyhosting/secure-mac-guide/README.md

 EOF
 ```

-And make sure GPG starts using it and language is english and we have set the right permissions on files.
+And make sure GPG starts using it and language is English and we have set the right permissions on files.
 Do not close the Terminal after this, as you need the exported variables present in your shell.

 ```
 export GNUPGHOME=/Volumes/RAMDisk